 In the books, the author imagines the children who might have lived in the house at different periods in history.

 Also interesting is the strong subtext linking the books which has to do with the house, Green Knowe, as a strong, protective force.
-It often feels like a sanctuary of peace and stability in a world of change for the children in the stories.
+The solid old house, parts of which date back to the middle ages, often feels like a sanctuary of peace and stability in a world of change for the children in the stories.

-They don't have to be read in this order but I suggest starting with Book 1 anyway.
+The books do not have to be read in order but I suggest starting with The Children of Green Knowe.